Eye drop showdown: three Anti-Inflammatories battle to save sight after cataract surgery

 Summary

-This trial compares three different NSAID eye drops—bromfenac, nepafenac, and diclofenac—to see which one best prevents macular edema (swelling) after cataract surgery.
+This study compares three different NSAID eye drops (bromfenac, nepafenac, and diclofenac) to see which one best prevents cystoid macular edema, a type of swelling that can blur vision after cataract surgery.
 About 150 adults having cataract surgery will be randomly assigned to one of the three drops.
-They will be followed for six weeks with eye exams and vision tests to measure outcomes.
+They will be followed for six weeks with eye exams and vision tests.
+The goal is to find the most effective option for routine use.

 Get updates